Used and Vintage Instruments

 "Outrigger" style head stock and a gold label.
 GC+, SC $500.

 Martin 1C Concert Ukulele.
 The all mahogany body has been refinished, but to get a concert-sized Martin of any type in the store is a reason to celebrate.
 Not many out there for sale.
 VGC, SC $1495.

 Martin Style 2 Soprano Ukulele late 60s-early 70s.
-A later version Style 2 uke that also has surprising amount of tone.
+It has a repaired crack on the back and has been refinished.
 VGC, SC $695.

 Martin Style 2 Soprano Ukulele 1920s.
 Mahogany soprano ukulele with Martin stamp on the back of the headstock.
 Replaced bridge, some finish checking, no cracks.
 VGC+, SC $1695.

 Sonny D Super Concert recent.
 The signature bell shaped body has all koa construction with black binding.
 EC, NC $1000.

 Sonny D Tenor 6-string recent.
 A tenor 6-string with a birdseye maple bell shaped body and a cedar top.
 EC, NC $750.

 Aria Pro II PE190N Archtop circa 1980s A

 copy of a L-5c archtop in a natural finish when back in the day,